Common name: Fornasini's Spiny Reed Frog

 Puerto Rico &

 Ecology: Afrixalus fornasinii lives in the savanna, possibly preferring dense savanna with larger bushes and trees.
-It is found in the coastal lowlands, but can be found up to 1,300 m.
+It is found in the coastal lowlands, but can be found up to 1,300 m in elevation.
 To the south, it is confined to coastal tropical lowlands of South Africa.
 Moist savannah, bush land, grassland, and dry forest are inhabited.
 Breeding occurs in permanent and semi-permanent pools, and marshes with reeds and sedges.
 (Pickersgill et al. 2004; AmphibiaWeb, 2012).

 Breeding begins in late September, and large choruses have been recorded in December and January.
 During the breeding season, A. fornasinii inhabits stagnant water bodies containing large stands of saw grass (Cyperus immensus) and cattails (Typha latifolia).
 Males may call from elevated positions on sturdy, broad-leaved vegetation or from reeds; calling begins shortly after sunset and continues until around midnight.
 The call consists of an initial vibrating pulse followed by a rapid stutter.
 It has been compared to the sound of a small machine gun (Harper et al. 2010; Encyclopedia of Life, 2012a).